OXRS-IO/OXRS-IO-StateMonitor-ESP-FW/README.md

 It also supports rotary encoders (using 2 data lines) to allow up/down control for media player volume, light dimming, etc.

-When a sensor state change is detected the USM will publish an MQTT message to the configured MQTT broker for further processing by your home automation system.
+When an input state change is detected an MQTT message is published to the configured MQTT broker for further processing by your home automation system.

-Each port on a USM can monitor up to 4 channels and are numbered (for a 24-port USM);
+Each port can monitor up to 4 channels and are numbered;

 |INDEX|PORT|CHANNEL|TYPE |RJ45 Pin|
 |-----|----|-------|-----|--------|